PolyhedraZK/PolyhedraDocs/docs/roadmap/tech-tree.md

 # Technology Tree

 The Polyhedra Network technology tree represents our development roadmap organized into distinct phases, showing the progression and dependencies of various technologies and features.
+For an interactive version of this technology tree, please visit the [Interactive Technology Tree](./interactive-tech-tree.md).

 ## Acient Era